 Tragically, there isn’t a lot that should be possible to redress this.
 4K PC screens are still at their outset, and PC graphics cards are simply not ground-breaking enough to run 4K as a desktop graphics card can.

-The NVIDIA GeForce 1080ti performs best in 4K yielding from a PC; however, it battles to dependably run 60fps for the entirety of the current AAA titles.
-With mentioned lines, remember this while you are yielding 4K from your PC.
+The NVIDIA GeForce 1080 ti performs best in 4K yielding from a PC; however, it battles to dependably run 60fps for the entirety of the current AAA titles.
+So, with mentioned lines, remember this while you are yielding 4K from your PC.

-While it is workable for you to yield 4K from your PC (paying little heed to screen resolution), you will need to remember a few things before doing the same.
+While it is workable for you to yield 4K from your PC (paying little heed to screen resolution), you must remember a few things before doing the same.

 To begin with, ensure your graphics card can uphold a 4K resolution.
 If it does, get yourself a High-Speed HDMI cable to yield to your 4K device.
 At that point, change your resolution settings to accomplish the edge rate you generally feel content with.

-I’m confident the day will come when we PC gamers can yield easily to 4K with 60fps for the entirety of our number one titles, yet it isn’t this day.
+I’m confident the day will come when PC gamers can easily yield to 4K with 60fps for the entirety of our number one titles, yet it isn’t this day.

 PC equipment takes jumps and limits with each new design card arrangement, so I don’t figure it will be well before we can game with similar extraordinary resolutions our work area partners.